gbenroscience/ParserNG/parser-ng-sql/README.md

-- **For the tightest hot loops, the reusable-output overload adds no allocation overhead of its own on top of parser-ng-arrow.** See [Reusable output buffers](#reusable-output-buffers-zero-allocation-execution) above — this is the overload to reach for when comparing against engines that preallocate their output, such as Apache Gandiva, on cheap expressions (simple arithmetic, `sqrt`, and similar) where per-call fixed overhead matters most.
+- **For the tightest hot loops, the reusable-output overload adds no allocation overhead of its own on top of parser-ng-arrow.** See [Reusable output buffers](#reusable-output-buffers-zero-allocation-execution) above; this is the overload to reach for when comparing against engines that preallocate their output, such as Apache Gandiva, on cheap expressions (simple arithmetic, `sqrt`, and similar) where per-call fixed overhead matters most.